linkwarden/linkwarden/README.md

 ## Support ❤

-Other than using our official [Cloud](https://linkwarden.app/#pricing) offering, any [donations](https://opencollective.com/linkwarden) are highly appreciated as well. <3
+Other than using our official [Cloud](https://linkwarden.app/#pricing) offering, any [donations](https://opencollective.com/linkwarden) are highly appreciated as well!

 Here are the other ways to support/cheer this project: